amusecode/SeBa/README.md

 ## Understanding the SeBa output

-Normally SeBa adds evolution history of individual binaries in SeBa.data file.
+SeBa adds the evolutionary history of each binary in the SeBa.data file.
 Every line represents a moment in the evolution of the binary when something interesting happened, for example one of the star transitions from the main-sequence to the hertzsprung gap, or mass transfer starts or stops.
 The meaning of the columns is defined below.
 The first column represents a unique identifier for each binary.

 ### Structure of SeBa.data file